Statistical Inference for Oscillation Processes: Identifiability of Oscillation Processes

 \begin{theorem} Let $f_{\star}\in\mathcal{F}$ be a non-constant oscillation pattern and $\omega_\star \!\in\!
-(0,\pi),\sigma_{\varepsilon \star}^{2},\sigma_{\eta \star}^{2}$ be the parameter set of the state space model (\ref{GSSM-Identifiability}).
+(0,\pi),\sigma_{\varepsilon \star}^{2},\sigma_{\eta \star}^{2}$ be the parameter set of the state space model (\ref{BasicModel}), (\ref{StateEquation1}).
 Assume that there exist $f \!\in \!\mathcal{F}$ and $\omega \!\in\!
 (0,\pi)$, $\sigma_{\varepsilon}^{2}$, $\sigma_{\eta}^{2}$ such that the finite dimensional distributions of $\{Y_k\}_{k \in \mathbb{N}_+}$ given by the two parameter sets are the same.
 Under the additional assumption that $\omega_{\star}\notin \pi\mathbb{Q}$, there exists a $\,\gamma\in\mathbb{Q}$ and a $\,\theta\in[0,2\pi)$ such that $\sigma_{\varepsilon} = \sigma_{\varepsilon \star}$, $\gamma \sigma_{\eta} = \sigma_{\eta \star}$, $\gamma \omega = \omega_{\star}$, and $f(\frac {x-\theta} {\gamma}) = f_{\star}(x)$ for all $x\in\mathbb{R}$. \end{theorem}

 The proof is given in Section~\ref{Appendix:Identifiability}.
 We just mention here that we can identify $\sigma_{\varepsilon}$, $\sigma_{\eta}$, $\omega$, and the squared Fourier-coefficients of $f$ from the second order structure of $\{Y_k\}$ while for the identification of $f$ higher order moments are needed.
 The assumption $\omega_{\star}\notin \pi\mathbb{Q}$ is dispensable in our opinion but we were unable to prove the result without it.
+In order to gain a deeper insight into the situation and to explain the constant $\gamma$ we define